empfunden/cpp-interview/README.md

 In addition, there are announcement messages that arise when an aircraft enters and exits our airspace.

+Your task is to finish the code in `src/Planespotter.cpp` and to write some basic documentation in `DOCUMENTATION.md` explaining to a prospective customer the assumptions that the software makes, its limitations, and operating recommendations.
+(In a subsequent stage of this interview, you'll be asked to write additional documentation for a prospective maintainer of the code.)

-Your task is to finish the code in `src/Planespotter.cpp` and to write some basic documentation in `DOCUMENTATION.md`.
-The unit tests in `test.cpp` will act as the entry point for running your library code and as a basic form of validation.
-Please feel free to modify existing files or to add files.
+The unit tests in `test.cpp` will act as the entry point for running your library code and as a limited form of validation.
+Feel free to add any additional classes, libraries, tests, etc. that you're inclined to.
+You may even modify the signature of the `Planespotter` methods, so long as it retains its utility.

 While this scenario is safety-themed, it isn't necessary to construct an implementation that adheres to best practices within the domain of realtime, safety-critical systems programming that actual collision avoidance software might want to.